Topic Consumer protection Complaints & contacts

 IBAN discrimination – complaints about infringement of Article 9(2) of the SEPA Regulation

-Some companies allow their customers to pay by direct debit, but only using current accounts held with a credit institution in Germany.
+Some companies allow their customers to pay by direct debit, but only using payment accounts held with a credit institution in Germany.
+This means that cross-border direct debits are rejected by these companies (so-called IBAN discrimination).
 The Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht – BaFin) has received complaints to this effect.

 In BaFin's view, this conduct infringes Article 9(2) of the SEPA Regulation (Regulation (EU) No 260/2012 of 14 March 2012), pursuant to which a company using a direct debit to collect funds may not restrict the process to payment accounts from a particular Member State.
-Rather, it must allow all accounts in the EU which are reachable with the SEPA direct debit scheme.
+Rather, it must allow all payment accounts in the EU which are reachable with the SEPA direct debit scheme.
+This also applies to payment accounts in Iceland, Liechtenstein, Monaco, Norway, San Marino and Switzerland.
 BaFin already reported on this issue in the December 2015 edition of BaFinJournal (see p.
 41-42 - only available in German).

 BaFin can only take action against supervised companies